mikaelvesavuori/aws-serverless-outbox-demo/README.md

 ### Limitations and a more elaborate solution

 You've seen that this solution uses a **single** table to bring the overall point across.
 It offers a relatively basic solution to the problem but is also potentially more limited in flexibility.
 In this type of solution, we are limited to the context of the data that is persisted (optimized, of course, for such use) and an event name based on the database operation, i.e. `INSERT` and `REMOVE`.
-It may be hard to granularly emit (integration) events to the rest of your landscape based on rich context.
+It may be hard to granularly emit (integration) events to the rest of your landscape based on rich context, if you're doing it this way.

-Separate tables for the data and the events brings additional freedom in allowing more information and context which downstream receivers can work with.
-Please see [this article](https://betterprogramming.pub/implementing-the-transactional-outbox-pattern-with-eventbridge-pipes-125cb3f51f32) for more on such an evolution, which uses a separate events tables as well as EventBridge Pipes for configuration-driven processing.
+_Separate tables for the data and the events brings additional freedom in allowing more information and context which downstream receivers can work with.
+Please see [this article](https://betterprogramming.pub/implementing-the-transactional-outbox-pattern-with-eventbridge-pipes-125cb3f51f32) for more on such an evolution, which uses a separate events tables as well as EventBridge Pipes for configuration-driven processing._

-We'll address at least one more part here, and that's using EventBridge Pipes to allow for configuration over code.
+We'll address at least one more improvement here, and that's using [EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html) to allow for configuration over code.

 ```mermaid
 graph LR;